LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_types.rst

    an :ref:`UnstructuredMesh` with :ref:`MixedCellTopology` is sometimes also called a *mixed cell mesh* or *hybrid mesh*.

-.. _figs/unstructuredMeshMixedShape:
+.. _figs-unstructuredMeshMixedShape:
 .. figure:: ../figures/unstructured_mixed_mesh.png
    :align: center
    :scale: 95%
-   :alt: Sample Unstrucrured Mesh (mixed shape topology)
+   :alt: Sample Unstructured Mesh (mixed shape topology)

    Sample :ref:`UnstructuredMesh` with :ref:`MixedCellTopology` of a Generic wing/fuselage configuration.
 The mesh consists of high-aspect ratio prism